nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when Task #2 has been deleted!
+XyDuck will notify you when Task #2 has been deleted!

 ![image](https://user-images.githubusercontent.com/97398371/218305729-745ae69a-33db-4ccd-a7b7-6435d1f10fb4.png)

-### `bye` - Bid farewell to XyDuke. :cry:
+### `bye` - Bid farewell to XyDuck. :cry:

-Say goodbye to XyDuke!
+Say goodbye to XyDuck!
 This command will also save all changes you've made to your tasks in this session.
 Remember to use command `bye` or your changes will not be saved!
-Yes, XyDuke values manners very much! :grin:
+Yes, XyDuck values manners very much! :grin:

 Example of usage: